-Regardless of the company or the domain, at the start of every process lies a questions that need answering.
+Regardless of the company or the domain, at the start of every process lie questions that need answering.
 The answer will often be wrapped up in the data, which will need to be extracted, shaped and modelled before an answer can be derived.
 Through exploration and analysis we arrive at a result which needs to be communicated back to the business and digested.
-This is an iterative process.
+This is what is known as an iterative process.

 The more people know, the more questions they have.
 The business intelligence gained along the way will harness one of a company’s greatest assets: it’s data.
 Insights are revealed which can drive the business forward and bring strategic value.
 It is speed to insight and not speed to opinion.

 - gain insights into your customers to drive profitability

 …except you may not have the data, reports, capability or capacity to answer any of these questions, which leads directly to:-

 - perhaps lost talent

 Your conventional approach is going to cost you, and the worst thing is that you actually know it.
 Research shows that 80% of companies would like to become self-reliant, yet only 8% are, when it comes to producing meaningful reporting and insights.

 What does that mean exactly?
 Well, what are you doing at the moment?

 - are you asking IT to provide a report or data?

 - then waiting days or weeks to receive it in Excel format?